fchainio/fireflydoc/src/en/guide/README.md

 ## Introduction

-Firefly wallet is a decentralized wallet based on Stellar network, which supports Android, iOS and desktop platform.
+qlchain runtime is a decentralized runtime based on Stellar network, which supports Android, iOS and desktop platform.

-Firefly wallet provides "bring your own DAPP" mode, which enables developers to create their own DAPP.
-After registering on Firefly platform and publishing DAPP to Firefly wallet, your DAPP is ready for end users.
+qlchain runtime provides "bring your own DAPP" mode, which enables developers to create their own DAPP.
+After registering on qlchain platform and publishing DAPP to qlchain runtime, your DAPP is ready for end users.

-DAPP in Firefly wallet is using webview.
-Leveraging JS Bridge provided wallet, DAPP can interact with wallet in many ways, like: getting wallet version, getting public key of current user or starting a payment, etc.
+DAPP in qlchain runtime is using webview.
+Leveraging JS Bridge provided runtime, DAPP can interact with runtime in many ways, like: getting runtime version, getting public key of current user or starting a payment, etc.

 ## Quick Start